Osteoarthritis (OA), Joint Pain and Joint Degeneration …

 (YES, it’s true, there is a more primary cause as to why you’ve accumulated those chronic tensions in the first place, and we’ll get to that on another page.
-But the direct cause of the joint compression itself is chronic, excess muscle tension, or what I’ve been calling C.E.M.&.N.T.)
+But the direct cause of the joint compression itself is chronic, excess muscle tension & stress, or what I’ve been calling C.E.M.&.N.T.)

 The Techniques Of Tension Release